jakwings/strictdown/README.md

 A Strictdown parser and compiler written in Javascript.
 Built for web browsers and Node.js&trade;.

+**Note: This project is currently not actively maintained.**

+**Some significant changes**:

+- Now emphasis and strong emphasis use `<em>` and `<strong>` instead of `<i>` and `<b>`.
+This is good if you want to customize their styles of rendering.

+- The matching rules for emphasis, strong emphasis and deletion effect are slightly changed.
+Please view the documentation for details.

-(Welcome to see my new design – :octocat: [Kaj Markup Language](https://github.com/jakwings/Kaj-Markup-Language).)
+Welcome to see my new design – :octocat: [Kaj Markup Language](https://github.com/jakwings/Kaj-Markup-Language).

 About Strictdown